Saq, Markazi

-Saq (ساق, also Romanized as Sāq; also known as Sagh and Sāqī) is a village in Amanabad Rural District, in the Central District of Arak County, Markazi Province, Iran.
-At the 2006 census, its population was 22, in 9 families.
+Saq (ساق) (Note: Also romanized as Sāq; also known as Sagh and Sāqī) is a village in Amanabad Rural District of the Central District in Arak County, Markazi province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 22 in nine households.
+The following census in 2011 counted 14 people in seven households.
+The 2016 census measured the population of the village as 23 people in 14 households.